 And he was as tough as they come.
 Boxing in a time of intense competition, Ross took the best from fellow greats Billy Petrolle, Jimmy McLarnin, Ceferino Garcia and Tony Canzoneri.
 In his entire career, he was only knocked down once and was never stopped inside the distance.
 The fact that Ross had so much to fight for no doubt accounted for this remarkable durability.
 Not only was he a successful Jewish champion during a time when his people were the victims of widespread discrimination, but he was also fighting for his father’s honour and to bring his devastated family together.
 And he was successful.
 Just before he won his first title fight, against Canzoneri in 1933, he finally located all of his siblings and reunited them with his mother.

 It was the 1930s, and Adolf Hitler had risen to power.
 Jews were the targets of hate for so many suffering through the greatest economic meltdown in history.
-But a Jew continued to fight and win, eventually becoming lightweight and welterweight champion.
-On only four occasions as a pro did he lose, only to the best and only by decision.
+But a Jew continued to fight and prevail, winning world titles in three weight divisions.
+On only four occasions as a pro did Ross lose, only to the best and only by decision.
 The walking embodiment of Jewish pride, he never stopped slinging leather, never gave in, never took the count, no matter how much punishment he had to endure.

 There was no better demonstration of this than in Ross’s final fight, a gallant stand against the great Henry Armstrong.
-By 1938, Ross had little left.
-He had fought almost 80 times in less than a decade, surviving numerous brutal ring wars, and his skills were in decline.
-Armstrong, by contrast, was a young, hungry champion, powerful and relentless.
+By 1938, Ross was near the end and he knew it.
+He had fought almost eighty times in less than a decade, surviving numerous grueling ring wars, and it had become clear his skills were in decline.
+Armstrong, while the same age, was still in his prime, seemingly still hungry and as vigorous as ever, his brutal wars with Lou Ambers, Ceferino Garcia, Fritzie Zivic, Lew Jenkins and Willie Joyce yet to come.

-The first two rounds saw Ross box smartly, scoring with the jab and moving out of range of Armstrong’s attack.
-But after that, it was all “Hurricane Henry.”
-For the next 13 rounds, Armstrong mercilessly pounded Ross from one corner to the other.
+The first two rounds of what would be Barney Ross’ swan song saw the champion box smartly, scoring with the jab and moving out of range of Armstrong’s attack.
+But after that, it was pretty much all “Hurricane Henry” as Armstrong mercilessly pounded Ross from one corner to the other.
 By the seventh the champion’s right eye was swollen shut and soon he was bleeding from both the nose and mouth.
 But the proud warrior could not be put down.